Arrested journalist says he was only trying to do job

 Heyman, who works for Public News Service, said he was arrested after asking repeatedly whether domestic violence would be considered a pre-existing condition under the proposed health care overhaul.

+Heyman said he’s been a journalist for three decades and has been with Public News Service since 2009.
+He said he believed he was doing nothing wrong.

-“I’m not sure why, but at some point, I think they decided I was just too persistent in asking this question and trying to do my job and so they arrested me,” he said during a news conference that was posted on Facebook by the American Civil Liberties Union.
+“I’m not sure why, but at some point, I think they decided I was just too persistent in asking this question and trying to do my job and so they arrested me,” he said during a news conference that was posted on Facebook by the West Virginia chapter of the American Civil Liberties Union.

+The ACLU chapter said in a statement that Heyman’s arrest “is a blatant attempt to chill an independent, free press.
+The charges against him are outrageous, and they must be dropped immediately.”

+The statement added the ACLU “stands ready to fight any attempt by the government to infringe upon our First Amendment rights.
+What President Trump’s administration is forgetting, and what the Capitol Police forgot today, is that the government works for us.
+Today was a dark day for democracy.
+But the rule of law will prevail.
+The First Amendment will prevail.”